OmniEarth-Bench: Towards Holistic Evaluation of Earth's Six Spheres and Cross-Spheres Interactions with Multimodal Observational Earth Data: Related Work

 \section{Related Work}

-\textbf{Earth Multimodal Benchmark.} Recent advancements in large multimodal models (MLLMs) have accelerated progress in Earth sciences~\cite{geochat, lhrsbot}, leading to the development of several evaluation benchmarks~\cite{vrsbench,xlrs-bench,weatherqa,ClimateIQA}.
-Current benchmarks primarily target the Human-activities sphere and atmosphere.
-In the Human-activities sphere, remote sensing-based benchmarks include RSIEval~\cite{rsgpt}, featuring 100 human-annotated captions and 936 VQA pairs; VRSBench~\cite{vrsbench}, containing 29,614 images, 52,472 object references, and 123,221 QA pairs; and XLRS-Bench, which offers the largest dataset to date with an average resolution of 8500×8500.
-Atmospheric benchmarks include WeatherQA~\cite{weatherqa}, designed specifically to evaluate severe weather predictions in two dimensions; ClimateIQA~\cite{ClimateIQA}, built from climate reanalysis data for extreme weather event detection across four question types; and CLLMate~\cite{CLLMate}, focused on weather and climate event forecasting using numerical meteorological data and textual event descriptions.
-However, these benchmarks exhibit notable limitations: 1) They typically address isolated spheres, neglecting cross-sphere interactions essential to real-world Earth science challenges.
-2) They offer limited evaluation dimensions, with atmospheric benchmarks assessing fewer than four question types, and even the most extensive Human-activities sphere benchmark covering only 16 dimensions.
-Overall, comprehensive benchmarks addressing all six spheres and evaluating cross-sphere capabilities are still lacking in Earth sciences.
+\textbf{Earth Multimodal Benchmark.} Recent advancements in large multimodal models (MLLMs) have accelerated progress in Earth sciences~\citep{geochat, lhrsbot}, leading to the development of several evaluation benchmarks~\citep{vrsbench,xlrs-bench,weatherqa,ClimateIQA}.
+Current benchmarks primarily target the human-activity sphere and atmosphere.
+In the human-activity sphere, remote sensing-based benchmarks include RSIEval~\citep{rsgpt}, VRSBench~\citep{vrsbench}, XLRS-Bench~\citep{xlrs-bench}, and so on.
+Atmospheric benchmarks include WeatherQA~\citep{weatherqa}, ClimateIQA~\citep{ClimateIQA} and CLLMate~\citep{CLLMate}. \textbf{However, these benchmarks exhibit notable limitations:} 1) They typically address isolated spheres, neglecting cross-sphere interactions essential to real-world Earth science challenges.
+2) They offer limited evaluation dimensions, for example, atmospheric benchmarks assessing fewer than four question types.